Kinvey/flex-sdk/README.md

 ##### Status Functions

 Status functions set the valid status codes for a Flex Function operation.
-The status function also sets the body to a Kinvey-formatted error, and uses the value passed into the `setData` function as the debug property, if it is present.
+The status function also sets the body to a Kinvey-formatted error, and uses the value passed into function or into the `setBody` function as the debug property, if it is present.

 The available status functions are: